 Dear Editor:

-We would like to submit the manuscript entitled "A User-oriented Development Method in Multiprocessor Embedded PLC for Complex Logic and Motion Control Mixed Scenarios".
-It is a revision of No. TII-18-2345.
-However, we have made a thorough revision and responded all the comments below.
-In the new version, we adopted the reviewers’ suggestions, added several parts, and improved the presentation.
+We respectfully submit the manuscript "A User-oriented Development Method in Multiprocessor Embedded PLC for Complex Logic and Motion Control Mixed Scenarios" as a revision of Manuscript No. TII-18-2345.

+In addition to thoroughly revising the paper, we have responded to all Reviewer comments (see below).
+We have adopted the reviewers’ suggestions, added several parts, and improved the presentation of the revision.
 We reaffirm the contributions of our work both in theory and practice as follows:

-We theoretically pose the user-oriented development method contained a comprehensive optimization method for logic and motion control mixed applications from the user’s point of view.
+We theoretically propose a concept for a user-oriented development method containing a comprehensive optimization method for logic and motion control mixed applications from the user’s point of view.

-Then, we practically implement the concept by adding sufficient processors, a multi-language-supported graphical component to improve the adaptability of developers, and an optimized system structure.
-Based on that, we give out the implementation of the distributed control system for the injection molding machine, meanwhile, we analyze the advances of the proposed user-oriented development method.
-Through comparison with the TECHMATION and KEBA systems, our system startup time increased by more than 5 times in the case of almost identical key performance.
+Then, we practically implement the concept by adding sufficient processors, a graphical component with multi-language support to improve its adaptability by developers, and an optimized system structure.
+Based on these, we detail the implementation of the distributed control system for an injection molding machine.
+We also analyze the advances of the proposed user-oriented development method.
+Our system startup time increased by more than 5 times in the case of almost identical key performance (based on the results of comparison with TECHMATION and KEBA systems).

 Thank you and best regards.

-Yours sincerely,
+Sincerely yours,

 Authors